Twinkies recalled for possible salmonella contamination

 KANSAS CITY, Mo. - Hostess has recalled some of its Twinkies due to potential contamination with salmonella, an organism that can cause serious and sometimes fatal infections.

+Salmonella is an organism which can cause serious and sometimes fatal infections in young children, frail or elderly people, and others with weakened immune systems.
+Healthy persons infected with Salmonella often experience fever, diarrhea (which may be bloody), nausea, vomiting and abdominal pain.
+In rare circumstances, infection with Salmonella can result in the organism getting into the bloodstream and producing more severe illnesses such as arterial infections (i.e., infected aneurysms), endocarditis and arthritis.

-The Kansas City, Missouri-based company announced in a news release Monday that some of its Holiday White Peppermint Hostess® Twinkies® contain confectionary coating produced and recalled by Blommer Chocolate Company.
-Although Hostess hasn’t received any reports of illness, it is recalling the product out of an abundance of caution, according to the Food and Drug Administration (FDA).
+The Kansas City, Missouri-based company announced in a news release that some of its Holiday White Peppermint Hostess® Twinkies® contain confectionary coating produced and recalled by Blommer Chocolate Company.
+Although Hostess hasn’t received any reports of illness, it is recalling the product out of an abundance of caution, according to the Food and Drug Administration.

 Hostess advised customers who purchased the product not to consume it and dispose of it immediately.
-Those with questions may contact 1-800-483-7253 Monday through Friday from 8:30 a.m. to 4:30 p.m.
-CT.
+Those with questions may contact 1-800-483-7253 Monday through Friday from 9:30 a.m. to 3:30 p.m.
+ET.